Cloud-CV/IDE/README.md

 9. From the django admin home page, go to `Sites` under the `Sites` category and update ``` Domain name ``` to ``` localhost:8000 ```.

 Note: For testing, you will only need one authentication backend.
-However, if you want to try out Google's authentication then, you will need to follow the same steps as above, but switch out the Github for google.
+However, if you want to try out Google's authentication, then, you will need to follow the same steps as above, but switch out the Github for google.